ShatrovOA/dtFFT/docs/usage.rst

 - Reuse a decomposition generated by another solver or library.
 - Guarantee specific locality constraints (for example, to co-locate data with accelerators or I/O tasks).
 - Persist a previously tuned decomposition and avoid re-running autotuning logic.
+- Utilize brick data decomposition, where data is distributed across all dimensions (2 dimensions for 2D plans, 3 dimensions for 3D plans), unlike pencil decomposition which distributes across 2 dimensions (keeping one dimension local).

 Both constructors and ``create`` methods accept the :f:type:`dtfft_pencil_t` descriptor.
 The descriptor stores the dimensionality, the local starting indices (0-based), and the counts along each dimension.